 Over the past four years, Australia Post has invested in its technology, people, and culture to change the way it works to focus on customer experiences and continuous innovation.
 To help achieve this agility in business, Australia Post selected and adopted the Scaled Agile Framework® (SAFe®) not only as an operating model but as a tool for change.
 With SAFe, the organization aims to describe, communicate, and build an understanding of how to leverage Lean and Agile principles across the organization.

-“The structure and discipline outlined in SAFe has been a powerful way to communicate a different way of working,” says Daniel Fajerman, Head of Digital Engineering.
-“Using an industry proven framework offered a strong basis to start the conversation about working differently, providing a common language and consistent base to work off.”
+“The structure and discipline outlined in SAFe have been a powerful way to communicate a different way of working,” says Daniel Fajerman, Head of Digital Engineering.
+“Using an industry-proven framework offered a strong basis to start the conversation about working differently, providing a common language and consistent base to work off.”

 Achieving Sustainable Change